CartoDB/carto-etl/README.md

   * `max_attempts`: Number of attempts before giving up on a API request to CARTO.
 * Related to logging:
   * `file`: File name (or path) to the log file.
-  * `level`: numeric og level for the log file, as in
+  * `level`: numeric log level for the log file, as in

 |  Level | Numeric value |
 |--------|---------------|